AGENDA, VIDEOS, & SLIDES

 Common Heterogeneous Integration and IP Reuse Strategies (CHIPS) (video)

-Mr. Andreas Olofsson, Program Manager, DARPA MTO - slides
+Mr. Andreas Olofsson, Program Manager, DARPA MTO -

 Mr. Sergey Shumarayev, Senior Principal Engineer, Intel -